AidenKly/291-A3/README.txt

 ---------------------------------------------------------------------------------------------------------------------------------
 For each Uninformed scenario, in order to remove primary keys, the tables were recreated as their respective names with the number 2 (eg. Customers2 vs Customers) WITHOUT declaring a primary key.
-The uninformed scenario queries were then run on these new, primary-key-less tables to ensure experiemntal consistency with the uninformed scenario description.
+The uninformed scenario queries were then run on these new, primary-key-less tables to ensure experimental consistency with the uninformed scenario description.
 ---------------------------------------------------------------------------------------------------------------------------------